best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 - what parameters the function or class takes as arguments
 - what the code returns
 - how to use section of code
-- references to other functions or classes carry out similar tasks
+- references to other functions or classes that carry out similar tasks

 ````{tabs}